Consensys/deposit-sc-dafny/README.md

 The main results are:

-*   a complete proof of correctness (including ternination)
+*   a complete proof of correctness (including termination)
 *   a simplified version of the the `get_deposit_root()` algorithm.

 The **provably correct** simplified version of `deposit()` is as follows: